 This vision-building process starts as soon as the child is born, as they are influenced by their parents, siblings, peers, and community.
 It accelerates in middle school, and it becomes structured in high school in the lead up to college applications.

 I want to cure cancer when I grow up.
 I am proud of my parents’ work as medical doctors, and I have been saddened and frustrated knowing so many people afflicted with this scourge who have not been cured.

-- What they expect to get out of their college experience
+1. Formulate a College Vision – What do you want to get out of your college experience?

 The application is the easy part of the college applications process; all it entails is communicating to colleges the student’s vision, plan, and record–in a succinct and compelling manner.
 Primary components of the application include the actual form, resume/ short answers, and essays.